-The Company forms part of the MMC Group, a global professional services provider, specialising in the areas of risk, strategy and people.
+As a subsidiary of the Marsh & McLennan Companies Inc. group of companies, the Company shares the Group's purpose to protect and promote possibility for the benefit of clients, colleagues and the community.
+The Group is a global professional services provider, specialising in the areas of risk, strategy and people.
 These services are delivered through four businesses, namely Marsh, Mercer, Guy Carpenter and Oliver Wyman.

-The Company is part of the Marsh business, is a services company and the primary employer for employees of the Marsh, Guy Carpenter (GC) and MMC Group entities in the UK.
+The Company is a services company and the primary employer for employees of the Marsh, Guy Carpenter and Group in the UK.